SharjAhmed/rock-paper-scissors-lizard-spock/README.md

 * Structure
     - The page has been structured so that everything appears without the need to scroll up or down - all features appear on the one page in front of the player.
-    - This makes the page user friendly and easy to navigate.
+    - This makes the page user-friendly and easy to navigate.
     - The title is at the top of the page with the game choices underneath.
     - The middle of the page has the game area where the player can see their score and choice, along with the computer's score and choice.
     - The gold banner shows the result after each round.